Yes-IT/Wood-wric/src/content/index.md

     stable career, one thing rings true: the wood industry has a place for you.
-Whether you are thinking about what you want to do after high school, beginning a new chapter in your life, or simply looking for a stable career, one thing rings true: the wood industry has a place for you.  "
+Whether you are thinking about what you want to do after high school, beginning a new chapter in your life, or simply looking for a stable career, one thing rings true: the wood industry has a place for you.  ghjghjghjghjfghjg"
 cards:
   - title: Why Wood?
     image: /media/uploads/dan-feature-3-cue-careers.jpg